The Bernheim-Jeune story

 Paul CEZANNE (1839-1906)

-Cézanne, unlike Monet, Degas, or Renoir, is ignored by his contemporaries.
-But Josse and Gaston Bernheim visit him and collect his works.
-Bernheim-Jeune exposes the master, participate in his success.
+Cézanne, unlike Monet, Degas, or Renoir, was ignored by his contemporaries.
+But Josse and Gaston Bernheim visited him and collected his works.
+Bernheim-Jeune exposed the master, participated in his success.
 In 1914, Bernheim-Jeune Edition publishes the first book ever published on Cézanne.

 Claude MONET (1840-1926)

 Already known as a master of Impressionism.
 Claude Monet lived in Giverny, on the way to Bernheim’s weekend estate at Villers-sur-Mer.
-Each time they drive past they stop for lunch at Monet’s home to admire his paintings or show a masterpiece of their own collection, like a Courbet’s nude that impresses and moves the master of the nympheas.
+Each time they drove past they stopped for lunch at Monet’s home to admire his paintings or show a masterpiece of their own collection, like a Courbet’s nude that impressed and moved the master of the nympheas.

-On their way back from the seaside, they bring regularly to Claude Monet the fresh shrimps he likes so much.
+On their way back from the seaside, they brought regularly to Claude Monet the fresh shrimps he likes so much.

 In 1908, Bernheim-Jeune acquired twenty-eight views of Venice.
-In 1912, is organized the Claude Monet’s exhibition "Venice", positively welcomed by the criticism.
+In 1912, has been organized the Claude Monet’s exhibition "Venice", positively welcomed by the criticism.

 Auguste RENOIR (1841-1919)